 That said, Venture miles have a fixed value of 1 cent per point when you redeem them for travel.
 And you can NOT transfer Venture miles to airline or hotel programs like you can with Chase Ultimate Rewards or Citi ThankYou points.

 So for expensive award flights or hotel stays, you’ll often spend fewer miles or points by transferring other flexible points to travel partners.

 For example, an award night at the Park Hyatt New York costs 30,000 Hyatt points.
 And rooms there can cost over $1,000 per night!

-In the example above, you’d have to spend ~118,000 Venture miles to erase the cost of the room (~$1,180 cost of room / 1 cent per mile).
+At this particular hotel, you’d have to spend ~136,000 Venture miles to erase the cost of the room (~$1,360 cost of room / 1 cent per mile).
 That doesn’t make sense if you have Hyatt points (or Chase Ultimate Rewards points, which you can transfer to Hyatt) to use instead.

 I like that these cards have NO minimum redemption increment when redeeming miles, unless you’re using miles to partially pay for a travel purchase.
 In that case, the minimum is 2,500 Venture miles ($25).

-That’s much better than the similar Barclaycard Arrival Plus World Elite Mastercard, where you can only redeem your miles for purchases of $100+.
-So Capital One Venture miles are much more useful for smaller travel purchases, like Uber or train tickets.
+That’s much better than the similar Barclays Arrival Plus® World Elite Mastercard®, where you can only redeem your miles for purchases of $100+.
+So Venture miles are much more useful for smaller travel purchases, like Uber or train tickets.

 According to Capital One, travel purchases include: